Group and private guided tours available beginning january 12th, 2026 AIMM - A Global Center for African Midwifery Heritage & Research

 Community connection that empowers individuals to see midwifery not only as healthcare but as a cultural and spiritual practice of liberation.

-PERMANENT EXHIBITION
+PERMANENT EXHIBIT

-Birth in Primordial Antiquity: A Precolonial & Prehistoric Birth Exhibition
+Birth in Primordial Antiquity: A Precolonial & Prehistoric Birth

 Step into an immersive recreation of an ancestral African birth setting.
 This exhibit highlights the tools, rituals, and community-centered care that characterized birthwork prior to colonization, offering visitors an intimate and reverent look into humanity’s earliest birthing environments.

-PERMANENT EXHIBITION
+PERMANENT EXHIBIT

 Guardians of Life: Midwives of Africa